-Following open letters to UK MPs by such figureheads as Emma Watson, four years of campaigning by IC Change and the Women’s Equality Party, and even an attempt to derail the debate by new Women and Equalities Minister Philip Davies (who filibusted for a record 78 minutes!), 135 MPs of all political colours voted in favour of ratifying the Istanbul Convention.
+Following open letters to UK MPs by such figureheads as Emma Watson, four years of campaigning by IC Change and the Women’s Equality Party, and even an attempt to derail the debate of 24th February 2017 by new Women and Equalities Minister Philip Davies (who filibusted for a record 78 minutes!), Her Majesty Queen Elizabeth II gave her royal assent on 27th April 2017 to a bill requiring the UK to ratify the Istanbul Convention thereby making it law.

 With the ratification of the Istanbul Convention, the UK government is legally bound to ensure three Ps: Prevention, through comprehensive training and education, Protection for victims, and the stringent Prosecution of perpetrators.